rynonl/apimok/README.md

 Usage
 =====

-To pull the apimok client library into your test suite runner:
+To pull the apimok client library into your test runner:

     <script src="http://localhost:3001/apimok-lib"></script>

-This will automatically pull the client library version corresponding to the overall version of apimok.
+This will automatically pull the current client library into your page.
 Note that the apimok server runs on port 3001 by default(configurable from command line using the -p flag).

 *Create a new mok*